 In rural areas rife with natural beauty, unfortunately there can be a, “Let’s see if we can dupe cityfolk into paying X” approach.
 It’s common for sellers to list land at a hopeful price but be willing to take far less.
 It’s also common for people to list at an exorbitant price because they don’t really want to sell but will for the right amount.
 You’ll have to catch them on a good day if you want the price to come down.

 There are plenty of other concrete reasons for variation in price per acre.
 Aesthetic features increase value, like water frontage or a mountain view.
 The following can also be worth thousands to you:

 - Driveway – Not just a dirt track, but a graded, surfaced access road

 - Cleared, flat space – Especially if it’s southern facing; full sun is a commodity

-- Well – Be sure it’s tested for quality, in good working order, and not ancient, since wells have a shelf life
+- Water well – Be sure it’s tested for quality, in good working order, and not ancient, since wells have a shelf life

 - Septic or sewer connection

 - House pad – It should be inspected to make sure it will bear weight safely, and it may not be in the spot you want, but if it checks out, a completed house pad is an asset